 The Company maintains a 401(k) plan, which is a contributory plan.
 Employees may contribute pre-tax earnings, subject to a maximum established annually by the IRS.
 The Company matches employee deferrals, up to 4% of compensation.
 The Company also makes a nondiscretionary contribution for each eligible employee in an amount equal to 5% of plan compensation and 5% of plan compensation in excess of the Social Security wage base.
 Employees are automatically enrolled in the plan when employment commences.
 Company contributions are allocated to participants who are employed on the last day of each plan year and credited with 1000 hours of service during the year.
-The Company's costs related to the 401(k) plan, excluding employee deferrals, in 2013, 2012 and 2011 were \$5,488, \$4,645 and \$4,228, respectively.
+The Company's costs related to the 401(k) plan, excluding employee deferrals, in 2014, 2013 and 2012 were \$7,230, \$5,488 and \$4,645, respectively.

 The Company adopted the "Performance Based Rewards" incentive compensation plan on January 1, 2001, under which annual cash bonuses are paid to eligible officers and employees, subject to the attainment of designated performance criteria.
 The Company designates minimum levels of performance for all applicable profit centers and rewards employees on performance over the minimum level.
-The expense associated with the plan for 2013 and 2012 was \$4,376 and \$1,953, respectively.
-The Company did not make any payments under the plan during 2011 and thus did not incur any expense.
-In 2011, one of the performance metrics was satisfied.
-However, the performance metric was met due to the gain recognized from the American Trust acquisition.
-Therefore, the Board of Directors' compensation committee exercised its discretion to determine that no cash bonuses would be paid based on the occurrence of an extraordinary event.
+The expense associated with the plan for 2014, 2013 and 2012 was \$4,100, \$4,376 and \$1,953, respectively.

 The Company maintains three deferred compensation plans: a Deferred Stock Unit Plan and two conventional deferred compensation plans.
 Nonemployee directors may defer all or any portion of their fees and retainer to the Deferred Stock Unit Plan or the deferred compensation plan maintained for their benefit.
 Officers may defer base salary and bonus to the Deferred Stock Unit Plan or salary to the deferred compensation plan maintained for their benefit, subject to limits that are determined annually by the Company.
 Amounts credited to the Deferred Stock Unit Plan are invested in units representing shares of the Company's common stock.
 Amounts credited to the conventional deferred compensation plans are invested at the discretion of each participant from among designated investment alternatives.
 Directors and officers who participated in these deferred compensation plans on or before December 31, 2006, may invest in a preferential interest rate investment that is derived from the Moody's Average Corporate Bond Rate, adjusted monthly, and the beneficiaries of participants in the deferred compensation plans as of such date may receive a preretirement death benefit in excess of the amounts credited to plan accounts at the time of death.
 All of the Company's deferred compensation plans are unfunded.
 It is anticipated that the two conventional deferred compensation plans will result in no additional cost to the Company because life insurance policies on the lives of the participants have been purchased in amounts estimated to be sufficient to pay plan benefits.
 The Company is both the owner and beneficiary of the life insurance policies.
-The expense recorded in 2013, 2012 and 2011 for the Company's deferred compensation plans, inclusive of deferrals, was \$2,088, \$1,573 and \$1,393, respectively.
+The expense recorded in 2014, 2013 and 2012 for the Company's deferred compensation plans, inclusive of deferrals, was \$1,383, \$2,088 and \$1,573, respectively.

-The Company assumed four supplemental executive retirement plans (SERPs) in connection with the merger with Capital.
+The Company assumed four supplemental executive retirement plans (SERPs) in connection with the acquisition of Capital.
 The SERPs were established by Capital to provide supplemental retirement benefits.
 The plans provide four officers of the Company specified annual benefits based upon a projected retirement date.
 These benefits are payable for a 15-year period after retirement.
-The supplemental executive retirement liabilities totaled \$2,842 and \$2,451 at December 31, 2013 and 2012, respectively.
+The supplemental executive retirement liabilities totaled \$3,094 and \$2,842 at December 31, 2014 and 2013, respectively.
 The plans are not qualified under Section 401 of the Internal Revenue Code.